mozilla/data-docs/src/datasets/other/newtab/reference.md

 ## Background and Caveats
 ### Scheduling:
 "newtab" pings can be sent for one of two reasons.
-component_init: The newtab component init'd, and the newtab and homepage settings have been categorized.
+`component_init`: The newtab component init'd, and the newtab and homepage settings have been categorized.
 This is mostly to ensure we hear at least once from clients configured to not show a newtab UI.
-newtab_session_end: The newtab visit ended.
+`newtab_session_end`: The newtab visit ended.
 Could be by navigation, being closed, etc.

 This dataset does not have a long history.
 The newtab ping went live in Fall 2022 and therefore we do not have data prior to that launch.
 Any historical analysis will not be possible until we collect more data.